Single supplement $492.00

-Today we continue on to Ella Gap where we have spectacular views of the coastal plain nearly
+Today we do a short hike to Little Adam's peak to have spectacular views of the coastal plain nearly 1,000m below.

-weather is normally clear in the mornings, however, as in any mountainous area, bad weather does
+The weather is normally clear in the mornings, however, as in any mountainous area,

-sometimes occur which will obviously limit the view.
+bad weather does sometimes occur which will obviously limit the view.
 We will also vist the famous Nine Arches Bridge.

 We then head south out of the hills to Tissamaharama down on the plains; this is our base for visiting Yala National Park.
 Yala is Sri Lanka's best known National Park and is popular for elephant, leopard, bear, crocodile, wild buffaloes and wild boar.
 More than three times larger than Udawalawe at 97,800 hectares, this is the second largest of Sri Lanka's national parks.
 Its open undulating terrain made it famous for elephants for many years, but recently the park has become well known for leopard.
 The park, which is primarily shrub jungle with several salt and fresh water lagoons, has one of the highest concentrations of leopard per square kilometer in the world.
 (The sanctuary may be closed for 46 weeks from September to October allowing the park authorities to check the animals.
 We therefore go to an alternative area close by, usually the Udawalawe National Park.)